 There are different species of mussels that live either in freshwater or salt water.
 They are mostly found in the shallow coastal areas of oceans or near the edges of ponds and lakes.
 Freshwater mussels are generally not eaten as they produce water pearls.
 Mussels can be eaten baked, smoked, fried, broiled and steamed and are a popular fast food item in the European and Pacific countries.
 Mussels are mostly grown in farms for commercial use, but they may be harvested in the wild.

 Mussels can be cooked with or without shells and have been declared the best seafood by the Monterey Bay Aquarium as the method of farming them is environment-friendly.
 They are also a nutrient dense food.
 Their various health benefits can be attributed to their nutritional value given below.
 Their nutritional profile comprises of vitamin A, B-vitamins like folate and B12, minerals like phosphorus, zinc and manganese as well as omega-3 fatty acids.

+Here is the detailed information about nutritional benefits of mussels.
 Comparison Of Nutritional Values Of Blue Mussel, T-Bone Steak, Chicken And Turkey: